-Elective surgery is planned surgery that can be booked in advance as a result of a specialist clinical assessment and the patient being placed on a waiting list.
+Elective surgery is planned surgery that can be booked in advance as a result of a specialist clinical assessment.
+Most elective surgeries performed in Australia are undertaken in private hospitals.
+The information presented in these pages provides an overview of elective surgery provided by public hospitals in Australia following the patient’s placement on a waiting list.

 Following a decision by National Cabinet, in the context of ensuring the health system maintained adequate capacity to deal with the COVID-19 pandemic, restrictions were applied to selected elective surgeries from 26 March 2020.

 Under these restrictions, only Category 1 and exceptional Category 2 procedures could be undertaken.
 These restrictions were eased (but not fully lifted) from 29 April 2020, allowing all Category 2 and some important Category 3 procedures to be performed.

 These restrictions led to an overall decrease in admissions from elective surgery waiting lists of 9.2% between 2018–19 and 2019–20 and impacted waiting times for elective surgery.

 Following the second outbreak of COVID-19 in June 2020, restrictions on elective surgery continued over the 2020–21 period in some jurisdictions.